 As always, we composed this article using reliable evergreen sources, such as Google’s documentation and Bing’s documentation, and we never rely on pseudo-science or hacks spouted by self-proclaimed SEO gurus.

-In this article, we cover search engines that have a 98% accumulative market share.
+In this article, we cover search engines that have a 98% combined market share.

 Why should I use a sitemap?